Magnetic Field Design in a Cylindrical High-Permeability Shield: The Combination of Simple Building Blocks and a Genetic Algorithm: Abstract

 \section{Abstract}

-Magnetically-sensitive experiments and newly-developed quantum technologies with integrated high-permeability magnetic shields require increasing control of their magnetic field environment and reductions in size, weight, power and cost.
+Magnetically-sensitive experiments and newly-developed quantum technologies with integrated high-permeability magnetic shields require increasing control of their magnetic field environment and reductions in size, weight, power, and cost.
 However, magnetic fields generated by active components are distorted by high-permeability magnetic shielding, particularly when they are close to the shield's surface.
-Here, we present an efficient design methodology for creating target static magnetic field profiles by using discrete coils electromagnetically-coupled to a cylindrical passive magnetic shield.
+Here, we present an efficient design methodology for creating desired static magnetic field profiles by using discrete coils electromagnetically-coupled to a cylindrical passive magnetic shield.
 We utilize a modified Green's function solution that accounts for the interior boundary conditions on a closed finite-length high-permeability cylindrical magnetic shield, and determine simplified expressions when a cylindrical coil approaches the interior surface of the shield.
-We use simple discrete building blocks to provide a complete discrete coil basis to generate any physically-attainable magnetic field in free space.
+We use an analytic formulation of simple discrete building blocks to provide a complete discrete coil basis to generate any physically-attainable magnetic field inside the shield.
 We then use a genetic algorithm to find optimized discrete coil structures composed of this basis.
 We use our methodology to generate an improved linear axial gradient field, $\mathrm{d}B_z/\mathrm{d}z$, and transverse bias field, $B_x$.
-These optimized structures increase, by a factor of seven and three compared to the standard configurations, the volume in which the target and achieved fields agree within $1\%$ accuracy, respectively.
-This coil design method can be used to optimize active--passive magnetic field shaping systems that are compact and simple to manufacture, enabling accurate magnetic field control in spatially-confined experiments at low cost.
+These optimized structures generate the desired fields with less than $1\%$ error in volumes seven and three times greater in spatial extent than equivalent unoptimized standard configurations.
+This coil design method can be used to optimize active--passive magnetic field shaping systems that are compact and simple to manufacture, enabling accurate control of magnetic field changes in spatially-confined experiments at low cost.